I am writing this post to explain my reasons for starting this blog and also to cover the name I chose for it. Enjoy!

 But, like an ear worm, I just couldn’t get it out of my head.
 The idea kept coming back up, until it was pretty much impossible to ignore.
 A blog… hmmmm.
 I had been having a horrendous time trying to get knocked up and was starting to really lose my grip on it.
 Eventually, it got to the point where I would Google everything fertility related, especially the emotional ups and downs, trying to feel connected.
 To someone, ANYONE!
 My search for other blogs was helpful and it got me to thinking that I really should start my own.
+At this point, I still didn’t really know how to start a blog, so I decided to research it further.
 I really needed to feel a sense of community through this journey.
-And Isn’t that what blogging is about?
+And isn’t that what blogging is about?
 Sharing your experiences to bring laughter, solace and a sense of understanding to others?
 To create a kind of safe haven for people who are going through similar things?

 The more I thought about it the more it resonated with me.
 Writing a blog is a lot like journaling, which I have done all my life, but for a public audience.
 Maybe I really would do this!
 Maybe my stories and anecdotes WOULD make for good reading material!
 Hopefully someone, somewhere, could take my experiences and find it helpful.
 You and I are going to find out together, reader!
 I hope they make you feel connected and understood.
 Know that you are never alone in this journey and that others understand and care about your sanity.
 Once I had convinced myself I had to go about bringing this blog to life!

 What’s in a name?